effectivecore/core/readme.md

 Performance improvement
 ---------------------------------------------------------------------

-It's recommended to enable the PHP OPCache.
+It is recommended to enable the PHP OPCache.
-It's recommended to use the SSD (Solid State Drives).
+It is recommended to use the SSD (Solid State Drives).
 In many cases, the "dynamic/cache" directory can be organized in RAM.
 To increase the reliability level of the server, such RAM should support ECC (error-correcting code), and the server itself should